-If your website doesn’t sell your company’s products or services effectively, you’ll find it impossible to compete in an increasingly crowded, and noisy world.
+The simple truth is that if your website doesn’t sell your company’s products or services effectively, you’ll find it impossible to compete in an increasingly crowded and noisy world.

 According to the Search Engine Optimization blog Mr. SEO,